-Suricata is a free IDS which inspects the network traffic using signature language and scripting support, meaning it can detect known threats, policy violations and any malicious behaviour.
+Suricata is a free open source IDS that inspects the network traffic using signature language and scripting support, meaning it can detect known threats, policy violations and any malicious behaviour.

 This tool can log HTTP requests, store TLS certificates and extract files from flows and store them onto disks, great for those wanting to monitor activity and limit user access.

 AlienVault is a paid IDS which allows users to scan and monitor online activity by examining log data, tracking alarm activity and identifying activities and trends.
-The product provides monitoring to AWS and Azure cloud environments which can allow users to share documents securely, great for those working remotely.
+The product provides monitoring to AWS and Azure cloud environments that can allow users to share documents securely, good for those working remotely.

 Bitefender Antivirus offers antivirus and ransomware protection as well as detecting unauthorised access to your PC.
 This free edition has a multi-detection element which allows you to scan single files, shared folders and browser sites.

 Also available on PC,